How to Store MSCLKID in Google Analytics 4

 6. Select “Query” as “Component Type”.

-7. Type “msclkid” in the “Query Key” field.
+7. Type “MSCLKID” in the “Query Key” field.

 8. Save the variable you created by naming it as you want.

-GTM will separate the “msclkid” parameter from your incoming URLs and store it in this variable you just created.
+GTM will separate the “MSCLKIDd” parameter from your incoming URLs and store it in this variable you just created.
 All you have to do is send it to Google Analytics 4 with GTM “Tag”.

-Create New Tag on Google Tag Manager to Send GCLID to Google Analytics 4
+Create new tag on Google Tag Manager to send GCLID to Google Analytics 4

-If you don’t have an Analytics Tag that you use to send your data to Google Analytics 4
+If you don’t have an Analytics Tag that you use to send your data to Google Analytics 4:

 If you don’t have a “Google Analytics: GA4 Configuration” tag, you need to create it first.
 You can follow the steps below for this.